Redefining Education in Pakistan’s Digital Age: Challenges and Opportunities.

 To bridge this divide, the government needs to take concrete steps to provide digital access to every student in Pakistan.
 This can be done by providing laptops or tablets to students from low-income backgrounds, setting up public Wi-Fi hotspots in rural areas, and ensuring that there is a reliable internet connection in all parts of the country.

 In addition, digital literacy is also critical for students to make the most of online learning opportunities.
 Teachers need to be trained to use digital tools effectively and to teach digital skills to students.
-This will not only help students to access online learning but also prepare them for the .
+This will not only help students to access online learning but also prepare them for the digital future.

 Furthermore, digital literacy can also help students to develop critical thinking skills, which are essential in today’s world.
 By learning how to evaluate online sources, students can become more discerning and develop their own opinions based on evidence.